laurent85v/archuseriso/readme.md

 Archuseriso is based on Archiso, the Arch Linux tool for building the official iso image.

-Archuseriso provides profiles and additional tools for building iso images and creating usb drives.
+Archuseriso provides profiles and additional tools for building iso images and creating bootable usb drives.
 Features persistence, usb drive installation and encryption.

 AUR https://aur.archlinux.org/packages/archuseriso